mattgwagner/ocs-platoon-trainer-guide/pages/tac-07-cohesion.md

 ---
-# Building a Cohesive Team
+title: Building a Cohesive Team
+---

 - Importance of cohesion in candidates.
 - Techniques for building trust and teamwork (group activities, trust-building exercises).